jbuckow/flaschenpost/scheduling/Readme.md

 # Job Scheduling with Multiple Machines

 A simulated annealing solver is implemented in Julia to solve the Parallel Machine Scheduling Problem (Group 3, Case 3).
+Twelve test instances from the literature are provided in the *instances/* directory.

 ## Problem description
 - A set of jobs $J=\{1,2,\dots,n\}$ with corresponding processing times $p_j$.